Lady Killer (comic book)

 Lady Killer is a 2015-2016 comic book series written by Joëlle Jones and Jamie S. Rich, illustrated by Joëlle Jones and colored by Laura Allred.
 The comic is a thriller taking place in the 1960s, and tells the story of Josie Schuller, a perfect housewife who leads a secret life as killer-for-hire in her spare time.

 Creation

 The author Joëlle Jones stated in several interviews that the imagery and graphics of Lady Killer were largely inspired by her "love of vintage advertising and illustration from the 1940s through the 1960s", including the work of the American painter and press illustrator Norman Rockwell.

 Publication history

 The original series ran for five issues from January to May 2015.
-A second mini-series, written solely by Jones and called Lady Killer 2, began publication in August 2016; publication was more sporadic and the fifth and final issue was not released until August 2017.
+A second mini-series, written solely by Jones and called Lady Killer 2, began publication in August 2016, though its publication was more sporadic, and the fifth and final issue was not released until August 2017.